alam410/Java-Codes/README.md

-# Java-Codes
+This is a folder for all the codes of Basic Java..
-It contains all the basic codes and examples of Java
+Besides that it has all the codes that I will be apearing in the Lab Course Class